obfuscar/docs/getting-started/configuration.rst

 either via Cecil's regular resolution process, via the path specified by InPath or via a directory listed as ``AssemblySearchPath``.

 Only assemblies specified in a ``Module`` element will be obfuscated.
 Resolved assemblies are not altered.

 It is highly recommended that you list assemblies one by one, and you can write simple PowerShell scripts to iterate files in the folder and generate a list of ``Module`` tags.

-Thomas Caudal introduced a ``Modules`` tag that supports include/exclude rules, and you can learn more from `this pull request <https://github.com/obfuscar/obfuscar/pull/254#issuecomment-581113846>`_.
+.. note:: A more complex way of specifying assemblies with ``Modules`` element were added by Thomas Caudal.
+You can refer to `this pull request <https://github.com/obfuscar/obfuscar/pull/254#issuecomment-581113846>`_.

 Exclusion Rules by Configuration
 --------------------------------